 There are two principal ski areas in Andorra: Grandvalira, with 210 km of slopes to explore, and the Vallnord region, offering a further 63 km of piste.

-Andorra makes a great ski location in Europe for beginners.
-Grandvalira alone offers five children’s areas in Canillo, El Tarter, Soldeu, Grau Roig and Pas de la Casa, with a mixture of magic carpets and tow ropes, plus a children’s area, adventure course and ski kindergarten.
+Andorra is a great ski location in Europe for beginners.
+Grandvalira alone offers five children’s areas in Canillo, El Tarter, Soldeu, Grau Roig, and Pas de la Casa, with a mixture of magic carpets and tow ropes, plus a children’s area, adventure course, and ski kindergarten.

 Where to stay: Sport Hotel Hermitage & Spa is a popular 5-star option, or on a slimmer budget and with self-catering options, look at this superb ski in ski out apartment in Pas de la Casa.